raguay/TextBarScripts/README.md

 This is another example of using a node based web server to give information to the url view in TextBar.
 This is a 5 pages of notepad to switch back and forth.
 It currently doesn't have a history or undo feature.
 It will save the notes to a file in your home directory called `~/.notesjson`.

 It has scripts that it keeps in the file `~/.scriptsjson`.
-You can select some text, press `<ctrl>-m`, select the script from the menu that pops up (the menu is scrollable to see all the scripts), and that script will be executed.
+You can select some text, press `<ctrl>-m`, select the script from the menu that pops up (the menu is scrollable to see all the scripts.
+It also has a search box to narrow down the selections.
+You can then use up and down arrows to select one.), and that script will be executed.
 If you don't select some text first, the script is applied to all the text in the current note.
 It currently has 27 scripts.
 Let me know if there is a script you really need!

 If you update the version of this script, you will have to remove the `~/.scriptsjson` to see the newly added scripts.
 I'm working on a way to add them without this step.